OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Problem definition

 ACE inhibitors (ACEi) are widely used in patients with hypertension or ischemic heart disease, especially those with other comorbidities such as congestive heart failure, diabetes mellitus, or chronic kidney disease [@zaman_2002].
 Angioedema, a serious and sometimes life-threatening adverse event that usually manifests as swelling of the lips, tongue, mouth, larynx, pharynx, or periorbital region, has been linked to the use of these medications [@sabroe_1997].
 However, limited information is available about the absolute and relative risks for angioedema associated with the use of these medications.
-Existing evidence is primarily based on investigations of specific cohorts (eg, predominantly male veterans or Medicaid beneficiaries), whose findings may not be generalizable to other populations, or based on investigations with few events, which provide unstable risk estimates [@powers_2012].
+Existing evidence is primarily based on investigations of specific cohorts (e.g., predominantly male veterans or Medicaid beneficiaries), whose findings may not be generalizable to other populations, or based on investigations with few events, which provide unstable risk estimates [@powers_2012].
 Several observational studies compare ACEi to beta-blockers for the risk of angioedema [@magid_2010; @toh_2012], but beta-blockers are no longer recommend as first-line treatment of hypertension [@whelton_2018].
 A viable alternative treatment could be thiazides or thiazide-like diuretics (THZ), which could be just as effective in managing hypertension and its associated risks such as acute myocardial infarction (AMI).

 We will apply our population-level estimation framework to observational healthcare data to address the following comparative estimation question: